mmontes11/k8s-bootstrap/README.md

 sudo bash worker.sh
 ```

-Run this on the controlplane node for bootstrapping the core infrastructure:
+Run this on the controlplane node for bootstrapping the infrastructure:
 ```bash
 ./bootstrap.sh
 ```